 Austin, TX – June 7, 2011 – Touch International announced today that its iPhone-type MulTI-Touch and ExtremeTouch Projected Capacitive touch screen solutions support the increasingly popular open-source Android™ operating system (OS), making it easier than ever for device manufacturers to incorporate touch technology into new and next-generation devices.

-“Device manufacturers are recognizing the value of Android in medical, industrial and aerospace products,” explains Gary L. Barrett, Touch International Chief Technology Officer and co-founder.
-“It was important for us to insure Android compatibility in our projected capacitive solutions so that customers can easily integrate our touch screens into their next generation devices.”
+“Device manufacturers are recognizing the value of Android in medical, industrial and aerospace products,” explains Gary L. Barrett, Touch International Chief Technology Officer, and co-founder.
+“It was important for us to ensure Android compatibility in our projected capacitive solutions so that customers can easily integrate our touch screens into their next generation devices.”

 Some of Touch International’s vertical market customers have already made the switch to Android, saving them money on overall development costs and reducing the time to market, while providing users with a powerful interactive experience.